Get Born

 Get Born is the debut studio album by Australian rock band Jet.
 It was released on 14 September 2003 and has sold over 4 million copies worldwide.
 The album includes Jet's most popular song, "Are You Gonna Be My Girl".

 Writing and recording

 Jet went to Sunset Sound Studios and Larrabee East in Los Angeles to record Get Born.
-The band left the recording studios halfway through recording the album to fly back to support the Rolling Stones on their 2003 Australian tour.
+The band left the recording studios halfway through recording the album to fly back to support the Rolling Stones on their Australian leg of the Licks tour.

 "Are You Gonna Be My Girl", from this album, was voted number one in the 2003 Triple J Hottest 100.
 Get Born also has a song, "Timothy", dedicated to guitarist Cameron Muncey's brother, who died when he was a baby (the song has also been remixed for American rapper Timbaland's 2009 album Shock Value II).
 The track "Radio Song" was written about when they were an unsigned band in Melbourne seeking attention, and "Rollover DJ" was written about the difficulty they encountered when trying to play gigs because of the takeover of dance music.